-The shortcoming of the Greedy heuristic motivates the implementation of a TSS ("Traveling Salesman Strategy") algorithm.
-The Traveling Salesman Problem is a basic paradigm in computer science.
-A salesman who has to successively visit a certain number of cities wants to save time and energy, so his problem is to find the shortest path connecting all the cities.
-In the present context, this means that the TSS Model algorithmically minimizes the global length of scan paths rather than just the length of the next jump.
+The "Traveling Salesman" Algorithm.
+The shortcoming of the Greedy heuristic motivates the implementation of a "Traveling Salesman Strategy" (TSS) algorithm.
+The Traveling Salesman Problem is a basic paradigm in computer science: A salesman who has to successively visit a certain number of places wants to save time and energy, so his problem is to find the shortest path connecting all the places.
+In the present context, this means that the TSS Model algorithmically minimizes the overall length of its scan paths rather than just the length of the next jump.
 However, unlike standard TSS, the paths of this algorithm do not return to the starting dot.
-In this formulation, only the first dot is constrained.
-The results show that this simulation gets much closer to the actual human strategies than the Greedy heuristic: The similarity value is 20.87, which is fairly close to the optimum-fit value of 21.89.
+In the current formulation, only the choice of the first dot is constrained.
+The results show that this simulation gets much closer to the actual human strategies than the Greedy heuristic: The similarity value is 20.87, which is fairly close to the optimum fit value of 21.89.
 This finding suggests that not only the local optimization of scan paths - as operationalized in the Greedy algorithm - plays an important role in human scan path selection, but also their global optimization.